MicroPasts/pleiades/README.md

 - **Elton Barker**: For his contributions to the study of ancient geography.
 - **Rainer Simon**: For developing Peripleo and his ongoing support.

-## Getting Started

-To get started with this project, clone the repository and follow the installation instructions in the [INSTALL.md](INSTALL.md) file.

 ## Contact

 For any questions or inquiries, please contact the project maintainers.